evolvingstuff/vdw2/content/posts/smoking-caused-more-breathing-problems-in-those-mice-with-low-vitamin-d.md

  **See also VitaminDWiki**

-* <a href="/posts/smoking-reduces-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Smoking reduces vitamin D - many studies">Smoking reduces vitamin D - many studies</a> , vs this study shows problems if ALREADY have low vitamin D. &nbsp; &nbsp; Note – this study did not test vitamin D levels AFTER the smoke
+* [Smoking reduces vitamin D - many studies](/posts/smoking-reduces-vitamin-d-many-studies) , vs this study shows problems if ALREADY have low vitamin D. &nbsp; &nbsp; Note – this study did not test vitamin D levels AFTER the smoke

 * [COPD fought by Vitamin D - many studies](/posts/copd-fought-by-vitamin-d-many-studies)